Skip to main content

 Selection in the Attribute

-After selecting the interval, it will go to the list of selected intervals, where you can configure the periodicity "Every week," "Every month," "Every year."
+After selecting the interval, it will appear in the list of selected intervals on the right, where you can configure the periodicity "Every week," "Every month," "Every year."

-Configuring an exception also involves selecting periodicity "Every week," "Every month," "Every year."
-Additionally, for the exception date, you can configure time exceptions.
-To do this, click the settings button, after which the calendar will be replaced with a list of time intervals, where you can select the excluded time intervals for the selected date.
+To do this, use the settings button: the calendar will be replaced with a list of time slots from which you can select the required exceptions for the selected date.

 .